trishantpahwa/jugaad/README.md

 Check if the responses from APIs to be using the success or status code as 200.

 Add command for ctrl + c.

+Check `isAuthenticated` for the commands that require authentication.

+Add CLI frontend for the project.